zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T03_Lab_Mod01_Getting Started with Azure Resource Manager Templates.md

 1. Close the **Cloud Shell** pane.

-> **Review**: In this exercise, you deployed an Azure virtual network by using an Azure Resource Manager template from the Azure portal
+> **Review**: In this exercise, you deployed an Azure virtual network by using Azure Building Blocks templates from the cloud shell.

 ## Exercise 3: Remove lab resources